BECOMING A CARER

 - Family composition, structure and situation.

-We’re looking for similarities that will help create a connection quickly.
-A black Caribbean child going into a black Caribbean family is likely to feel much more connected more quickly, for example.
+We’re looking for similarities that will help create a quick connection.
+A black Caribbean child being matched with a black Caribbean family, for example, is likely to feel much more connected more quickly.

 It’s really about the needs of the child and whether they need a carer with similar family values or with particular skills.

-We don’t rush in to finding a match for newly approved foster carers.
-We want you to have a few more training sessions and settle into the reality of fostering.
+We don’t rush into finding a match for newly approved foster carers.
+Sometimes we want you to have a few more training sessions and settle into the reality of fostering.

 However, when the call does come, it probably will all happen very quickly.
 Most placements happen within 24 to 48 hours.

-When we get that “connected puzzle” feeling, we contact the foster carer and say “we’re sending a profile through, have a quick read and we’ll have a chat about your initial thoughts”.
+When Gina or one of the Lika team gets that “connected puzzle” feeling, we’ll contact the foster carer and say: “We’re sending a profile through, have a quick read and we’ll have a chat about your initial thoughts.”

-We’re hoping they’ll get that same feeling we did!
+We’re all hoping they’ll get that same feeling we did!

-If everyone feels it is a good match, then things are put in place, the paperwork is filled in, and you’ll shortly be welcoming the child into your home.
+After the meeting, if everyone feels it is a good match, things are put in place, the paperwork is filled in, and you’ll shortly be welcoming the child into your home.

 It’s OK to say you don’t think a particular foster child will make a good match for you.
 If you do make that decision, we’ll ask you a few questions to make sure we understand why.